MatAtBread/nodent/README.md

 Diffrences from the ES7 specification
 -------------------------------------
-* No generators are used.
+* Generators and Promises are optional.
 Nodent works simply by transforming your original source
-* As the current version, `finally { }` blocks are NOT transformed by Nodent
+* As of current version, `finally { }` blocks are NOT transformed by Nodent
-* As the current version, `for (...in...)` loops are NOT transformed by Nodent
+* As of current version, `for (...in...)` loops are NOT transformed by Nodent
 * The ES7 async-await spec states that you can only use await inside an async function.
 This generates a warning in nodent, but is permitted.
 * Within async functions, `this` is correctly bound automatically.
 Promises specify that callbacks should be called from global-scope, and if necessary should be explicitly bound, or (preferentially, as I read it) use closures.
+* The statements `return async <expression>` and `throw async <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38)
+* async functions that fall-through (i.e. never encounter a `return` or `throw` (async or otehrwise) do not return.
+In the ES7 spec, these functions return `undefined` when `await`ed.
+This behaviour does not permit async functions to be terminated by callbacks.
+To remain compatible with the ES7 spec, make sure your async functions either return or throw and exception.

 Auto-parse from Nodejs
 ======================